 The “Wallet Years:” When we spend the most money as parents

 I will be honest.
-When I was dealing with three tiny humans who couldn’t fend for themselves…feeding them, bathing them, getting them all dressed and hauling their helpless lumps into car seats, I would have been very, very interested to hear about the Wallet Years.
+When I was dealing with three tiny humans who couldn’t fend for themselves…feeding them, bathing them, getting them all dressed, and hauling their helpless lumps into car seats, I would have been very, very interested to hear about the Wallet Years.
 “They only need me for my money?
 Go on.
 I’m listening.”

 The thing about the Wallet Years is you can’t see them coming.
-You are so distracted with the years it feels like your kids are literally growing from your body, hanging on you, lurking everywhere like a 1980s horror movie bad guy, that you start to buy into the fear they will never have a life outside of you.
+You are so distracted with the years it feels like your kids are growing from your body, hanging on you, lurking everywhere like a 1980s horror movie bad guy, that you start to buy into the fear they will never have a life outside of you.

 College is a shock to a family’s financial system

-I have two words for you that should terrify you.
-Standardized Testing.
-Holy hell, buckle up Wallet Parents…here comes Johnny.
+I have two words for you that should terrify you — standardized Testing.
+Holy hell, buckle up, Wallet Parents…here comes Johnny.

 Look, the Hair Pulling Madness of the College Tour is too much to get into here.
-Let’s just say, aside from it being a comedy of wild inconvenience, it’s also a flipping fortune.
+Let’s say, aside from it being a comedy of wild inconvenience; it’s also a flipping fortune.
 Hotels, gas, flights, the bookstore visit!?!
 But the thing that put me over the edge?
 The ten bucks Blankety-Blank University charged me to park.
 Really?
 You can’t spring for parking when I’m looking to drop a couple hundred thousand in your school?
 Mortal enemies.

-And all of this spending is petty prelude to the cost of actually applying to college.
+And all of this spending is a petty prelude to the cost of actually applying to college.
 You will laugh about that $10 parking charge.
 (No. I will never laugh about it.)
 Every school they apply to is like $75.
 That shit adds up.
 And sending those standardized test scores?
 A goddamn racket, I tell you!
 I’d get into the specifics, but I don’t think you can handle it.
-First rule of The Wallet Years?
+The first rule of The Wallet Years?
 Don’t do the math.

 But fine.
 Whatever.
 Somehow you find the money.
-And their independence brings you more free time you claim you’ve wanted.
+And their independence brings you the more free time you claim you’ve wanted.
 You aren’t wiping anyone’s nose or butt.
 You never hear a knock-knock joke that makes you question your child’s intelligence.
 There is no way The Wallet Years are the worst stage of parenting.

 Not so fast.